rshorton/elsabot_4wd/README.md

 Use the instructions in the Elsabot Docker readme to prepare the list of ROS deps and update the docker image with those packages.
 After that, build this package and cmd_vel_mux.

 micro-ROS and agent
-* Use the 'Building' steps from https://github.com/micro-ROS/micro_ros_setup/blob/humble/README.md
+* See Elsabot Docker readme

 #### On Development Machine
 * Install full ROS Jazzy install